Our Process

 This piece explores how demand (capital) has far outpaced supply (high-quality tech assets), fueling intense buyer competition that supports valuations even amid mixed macro signals.
 It breaks down the $2.5 trillion in global PE dry powder—including $1.2 trillion in buyout capital, with nearly a quarter sitting idle for over four years—and how that “aging capital” is amplifying pressure to deploy quickly and flexibly.

-The takeaway: process quality—how you craft your story, target buyers, and manage sequencing—has never mattered more.
+The takeaway for founders: process quality—how you craft your story, target buyers, and manage sequencing—has never mattered more.
 In a market where not all capital is equal, a disciplined, competitive process converts abundance into advantage.

 The Expectation Gap: How to Perceive Your Company’s Valuation